villano-lab/nrCascadeSim/docs/source/06_Geant4_Comparison.rst

 Comparison
 ^^^^^^^^^^

-*Note: You can find the full code for this comparison in `example-usecase/Z_G4Comparison.ipynb <https://github.com/villano-lab/nrCascadeSim/blob/master/example-usecase/Z_G4Comparison.ipynb>`_.*
+*Note: You can find the full code for this comparison in:*
+`example-usecase/Z_G4Comparison.ipynb <https://github.com/villano-lab/nrCascadeSim/blob/master/example-usecase/Z_G4Comparison.ipynb>`_.

 Most notably, Geant4 seems to be much more likely to generate single-step events, in which all of the energy from the event is deposited at once, than nrCascadeSim.